Expect simple, modern looks at New York's Fashion Week

 "It's going to be a tale of the long and the short of it in many ways," he said.
 "The idea of a shorter, cropped jacket is going to come into play over longer shirting."

-Indeed, at Nicholas K, models wore short sweaters over long T-shirts, tunics over dresses and cropped jackets over knee-length shirt tails.
+Indeed, at the show by Nicholas K, kicking off the week of shows in tents erected at Lincoln Center, models wore short sweaters over long t-shirts, tunics over dresses and cropped jackets over knee-length shirt tails.

 Nicholas K went with a Native American theme, replete with headbands, feathers, braids and moccasins.
 The palette was restricted to earth tones of off-white, beige, gray and black or, in fashion parlance, alabaster, antler, granite and onyx.